gohugoio/hugoDocs/content/en/functions/with.md

 An alternative way of writing an `if` statement and then referencing the same value is to use `with` instead. `with` rebinds the context (`.`) within its scope and skips the block if the variable is absent, unset or empty.

-The set of *Empty* values is defined by [the Go templates package](https://golang.org/pkg/text/template/).
+The set of *empty* values is defined by [the Go templates package](https://golang.org/pkg/text/template/).
 Empty values include `false`, the number zero, and the empty string.

 If you want to render a block if an index or key is present in a slice, array, channel or map, regardless of whether the value is empty, you should use [`isset`](/functions/isset) instead.